Last Updated on July 6, 2023

 The long counter lined with eye-catching pastries and breads is manned-and-womaned by a team of mostly-young staff, many of whom look like they might DJ on weekends, or show their artworks in tiny galleries.
-And when I visited, a song from Led Zeppelin was blasting in the store (at 9 am in the morning).
+And when I visited at around 9 am one weekday morning, a song from Led Zeppelin was blasting in the store.

 Surveying the long display cases, you’ll find everything from handsomely baked, crusty baguettes and hearty country-style loaves (pain de campagne) to neat rows of croissants in several flavors, chocolate eclairs topped with crunchy cocoa nibs, cakes and tarts in various sizes, and a full menu of sandwiches and other savory items.
 As such, this is also a decent place for an inexpensive lunch.